Salmon and McLane Creek Nature Trail Resources

 Chum at McLane Creek Nature Trail Digital Journal and other digital resources

 If you’ve visited McLane Creek Nature Trail in the past with your students, you may have used Stream Team’s field journal as a guide.
 We worked to adapt this journal to a digital format with interactive activities, videos and lots of information about salmon!
-This journal can be completed with or without a live Zoom session (see below for more info).
 Please make a copy of the notebook to interact with, edit, and share the notebook with your class.

 McLane Digital Notebook